 Single, Mounted, Precision Pinholes

-Stainless steel pinholes are black-oxide coated and available with pinhole diameters from 1 µm to 1 mm.
+Stainless steel pinholes are blackened on both sides and are available with pinhole diameters from 1 µm to 1 mm.
 Tungsten pinholes are uncoated and available with pinhole diameters from Ø5 µm to Ø1 mm.
 Gold-plated copper pinholes, plated with gold on one side and black-oxide coated on the reverse, are offered with pinhole diameters from 10 µm to 50 µm.
 For more information on the properties of the bulk materials from which the pinholes are fabricated, see the Materials tab above.
+All mounted pinholes are available in an aluminum housing with a Ø1" outer diameter; our stainless steel pinholes are also available with a Ø1/2" housing.

 For many applications, such as holography, spatial intensity variations in the laser beam are unacceptable.
 Using precision pinholes in conjunction with positioning and focusing equipment such as our KT310(/M) Spatial Filter System creates a "noise" filter, effectively stripping variations in intensity out of a Gaussian beam.
 Please see the Tutorial tab for more information on spatial filters.